 This guide tells you everything you need to know about feeding these feisty, charismatic fish.
 So stay tuned to help ensure that your new, fishy friend thrives!

-Why it Matters
+Why It Matters

-One of the most common causes of ill-health and mortality in captive bettas is incorrect feeding.
+One of the most common causes of ill health and mortality in captive bettas is incorrect feeding.
 Feeding your betta too much food can lead to bloating, which could be fatal.

 Bettas are surface feeders and will not eat food from the bottom of their tank.
 Uneaten food will, therefore, be left to decompose, dirtying the water and creating an unhealthy environment for your betta.

 Wild bettas are omnivorous, enjoying a varied diet that comprises mainly insects, insect larvae, and vegetation.
 That said, bettas are primarily meat-eaters, meaning that they need a high-protein diet.

-That’s important to know because it means that, although standard tropical fish flakes may be fine for your betta’s tank mates in a community tank, flakes do not fulfill all the nutritional requirements of your betta fish’s diet.
+That’s important to know because it means that although standard tropical fish flakes may be fine for your betta’s tank mates in a community tank, flakes do not fulfill all the nutritional requirements of your betta fish’s diet.

-So, when buying any form of a pellet or flake food for your betta, always check the list of ingredients and make sure that the first few ingredients are meat-based, and the overall protein percentage is 40% or greater.
+So, when buying any form of a pellet or flake food for your betta, always check the list of ingredients and make sure that the first few ingredients are meat-based and the overall protein percentage is 40% or greater.

 Although bettas will catch a few stray sinking pellets, they won’t eat any that land on the bottom of the tank.
-For that reason, always choose floating pellets or flakes that are formulated specifically for bettas.
+For that reason, always choose floating pellets or flakes formulated specifically for bettas.

 Unfortunately, these fillers are contained in many flake and pellet foods, leading to bloat and other digestive issues, including constipation.

 Fillers have no nutritional value for your betta, and fish foods that are high in these padding products should be avoided.